alrenU/study-notes/Internet Programming/TypeScript/TypeScript.md

 # Out Of Scope Notes
 <!-- TODO-START: Put below notes to their related functional programming sections. -->
-- **Higher-Kinded Types (HKTs)**
-  - Abstract types that take other types as parameters, originating from functional programming.
+- **Higher-Kinded Types (HKTs)**: Abstract types that take other types as parameters, originating from functional programming.
   - **Funktor**: A container type in functional programming that supports a map operation.
 Functors are a specific instance of HKTs, representing a particular pattern where a type constructor is used.

 - **Point-Free Programming (Tacit Programming)**: A style where functions are defined by composing other functions without explicitly mentioning their arguments.